 A. G. Street (1892-1966) was a farmer and broadcaster who grew up in Wiltshire, farmed first in Canada before returning to southern England, and wrote many books, of which Farmer’s Glory was his first and is also his best known.
 The book was written to supplement his income during the great depression of the early 1930s – in later years Street wrote a column for Farmer’s Weekly.

-Along the with the introduction by James Rebanks, author of the bestselling The Shepherd’s Life, our new edition includes the original wood engravings by Gwen Raverat.
+Along the with the introduction by James Rebanks, author of the bestselling The Shepherd’s Life, our new edition includes the wonderful wood engravings from the first edition, made by the talented and influential Gwen Raverat.

 £12, Paperback, with flaps, wood engravings.